Gift card: Pitfalls

+Use in fraud

-Another issue regarding gift cards is the growing concerns from retailers and other businesses about what can be done to prevent gift cards from being exploited by fraudsters.
+Retailers and other businesses are increasingly about what can be done to prevent gift cards from being exploited by fraudsters.
 Gift card information can either be stolen from their rightful owners by fraudsters or they can be purchased with stolen credit card information.
-In recent years, cyber criminals have increased their efforts to take advantage of fraudulent gift cards as they are simple to exploit with automated brute-force bot attacks.
-The most common form of gift card fraud is committed through the act of stealing card information for activated cards with an existing balance by attacking a retailer's systems which store gift card data.
+In recent years, cyber criminals have increased their efforts to take advantage of fraudulent gift cards, as they are simple to exploit with automated brute-force bot attacks.
+The most common form of gift card fraud is the theft of card information for activated cards with an existing balance by attacking a retailer's systems which store gift card data.
 Once a gift card has been compromised, the fraudster will then check the balance through online customer portals before using the funds or reselling on the secondary gift card market.

+Digital scammers sometimes trick victims into buying gift cards, which are then stolen.
+For the scammer, they have the advantage of being completely untraceable.

+In 2023, the Federal Bureau of Investigation warned the public about gift cards which appear to have a sticker placed over the barcode.
+The United States Department of Homeland Security launched Project Red Hook due to the billions of dollars of gift card losses generated by Chinese organized crime.

 Redemption rate

 Not all gift cards are redeemed.
 The card may be lost, there may be time decay expiration and fees or complex rules of redemption, or the recipient may not be interested in the store that accepts the card or be under the false assumption that not using it will save money for the giver.
 It has been estimated that perhaps 10% of cards are not redeemed, amounting to a gain for retailers of about $8 billion in the United States in 2006.

 In 2012, over $100 billion in gift cards were expected to be purchased in the United States, where over 20% of those gift cards expected to go unredeemed or unused.
 This has amassed a large opportunity in the secondary market, similar to the secondary ticket market in the early 2000s.
-Some companies have created a business in the secondary gift card market that allow consumers to sell their unused gift cards or buy discounted gift cards to their favorite brands.
+Some companies have created a business in the secondary gift card market that allows consumers to sell their unused gift cards or to buy discounted gift cards for their favorite brands.
 This has helped their users recoup their share of some $55 million per day that goes unredeemed in the United States every year.